A Score that Really Matters: The Credit Score

-Before lenders make the decision to give you a loan, they have to know that you're willing and able to repay that mortgage loan.
-To understand your ability to repay, they look at your income and debt ratio.
-To assess how willing you are to repay, they use your credit score.
+Before lenders decide to give you a loan, they have to know if you are willing and able to repay that mortgage.
+To assess your ability to repay, they look at your debt-to-income ratio.
+To assess your willingness to repay, they use your credit score.

-Credit scores only take into account the info in your credit reports.
-They don't consider income or personal characteristics.
+Credit scores only take into account the information in your credit profile.
+They never take into account income, savings, amount of down payment, or factors like gender, race, nationality or marital status.
 These scores were invented specifically for this reason.
-Credit scoring was envisioned as a way to take into account only what was relevant to a borrower's willingness to repay the lender.
+"Profiling" was as dirty a word when FICO scores were first invented as it is today.
+Credit scoring was developed as a way to take into account only that which was relevant to a borrower's likelihood to repay the lender.

 Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
-Your score reflects the good and the bad of your credit history.
-Late payments count against you, but a record of paying on time will improve it.
+Your score is calculated from both the good and the bad in your credit report.
+Late payments lower your score, but consistently making future payments on time will improve your score.

-To get a credit score, borrowers must have an active credit account with six months of payment history.
-This payment history ensures that there is sufficient information in your report to build a score.
-Some folks don't have a long enough credit history to get a credit score.
-They should build up a credit history before they apply.
+To get a credit score, you must have an active credit account with at least six months of payment history.
+This payment history ensures that there is enough information in your report to calculate an accurate score.
+If you don't meet the criteria for getting a score, you might need to work on your credit history before you apply for a mortgage loan.

 Home Status Report

 Want to know if a home is still on the market, or if the price has changed?
 We can help.
 Simply fill out the information below and with no obligation to you we'll get back to you with your requested information.
 We guarantee your privacy.